SAGARSURI/Gossip/README.md

 # How to run:

+* Setup Flutter SDK before running this project.
+* Once Flutter SDK is setup, clone the project and open in Android Studio.
-* Install the app in two different mobiles.
+* Run the app in Android simulator and iOS simulator through Android Studio.
-* Login with Batman on first mobile and as Superman on the second mobile.
+* Login with Batman on one device and as Superman on another.
 * Now both the superheroes can communicate using text messages.

 # Screenshots: